What Is Potty Training?

 And yet, that day is coming.
-And it will be as glorious as it has been in your dreams.
-Between now and then, there's a big project: potty training.
+And it’ll be as glorious as it has been in your dreams.
+Between now and then, there's a big project: potty training, or to use the grown-up term, toilet training.
 You may be ready to make the transition, but is your little one?

-Just like talking, walking, and sleeping through the night, every child's timing is different.
-There is no perfect age to start potty training.
+With potty training, just like talking, walking, and sleeping through the night, every child's timing is different.
+There’s no perfect age to start potty training.
 How will you know if your child is ready?
-He will show interest in various ways, including asking questions about the toilet, potty seats, and underwear.
+They’ll show interest in various ways, including asking questions about the toilet, potty seats, and underwear.

-Whether or not your child is ready is based on where he is physically and emotionally.
-Many kids show interest around 2 years old, while others couldn't care less until they're 2 1/2 or 3.
-Though there are always exceptions, girls usually show interest earlier than boys and are quicker to get the hang of it.
+Whether or not your child is ready depends on where they are physically and emotionally.
+Many kids show interest around 2, while others couldn't care less until they're 2 1/2 or 3.
+But there are always exceptions.
+Girls usually show interest earlier than boys and are quicker to get the hang of it.

 There's no need to whip out a potty seat the second your child's questions start.
 Ask yourself a few questions first: